 Each student must provide his or her own transportation between locations.
 You will be traveling between locations on a daily basis; thus, it is imperative that you have a means of transportation.

 Who can apply?

-You must have completed at least one year of college by the time the program begins to apply to this program.
+You must have completed at least two years of college by the time the program begins to apply to this program.
 Consideration will be given to class level and academic standing.

 How do I apply?

 To apply, submit the following materials via email to: email@example.com